-IF the last Form 8606 you filed was for THEN enter on line 2 A year after 2000 and before 2018 The amount from line 14 of that Form 8606 A year after 1992 and before 2001 The amount from line 12 of that Form 8606 A year after 1988 and before 1993 The amount from line 14 of that Form 8606 1988 The total of the amounts on lines 7 and 16 of that Form 8606 1987 The total of the amounts on lines 4 and 13 of that Form 8606 made contributions for 2018 to a traditional IRA that may not be fully deductible because of the income limits, you must make a special computation before completing the rest of this form.
+If you received a distribution in 2019 from a traditional, SEP, or CAUTION SIMPLE IRA, and you also made contributions for 2019 to a traditional IRA that may not be fully deductible because of the income limits, you must make a special computation before completing the rest of this form.
 For details, including how to complete Form 8606, see Are Distributions Taxable? in chapter 1 of Pub.
 590-B.